ATTEND A COACH TRAINING

 Session 502

 What does it take to develop a strong professional coaching relationship?
-It takes attention to the essentials and going beyond expectations.
+It takes attention to the essentials and goes beyond expectations.
 In CAM 502, we teach you to do just that.
 In this ICF-approved course, you will learn ICF ethics and standards, how to help the person being coached to orient around areas of strengths and high-performance patterns, the ingredients for a strong first session, finding clients, and creating a coaching contract.
-This class will help you go beyond the doing of coaching in order to be a coach.
+This class will help you go beyond the doing of coaching to being a coach.

-Coaching Through Change, Transition, & Transformation – Online Session
+Coaching Change, Transition & Transformation – Online Session

 Session 503

-Coaching is all about change, but not all change is the same, and coaches need to be able to support: Proactive Change, Transitions, and Deep Transformation.
+Coaching is all about change, but not all changes are the same.
+During these times, a coach can support: Proactive Change, Transitions, and Deep Transformation.
 Explore the path that begins with mind shift and culminates in mind renewal.

 The Language of Coaching – Online Session